rafaqz/DimensionalData.jl/docs/src/course.md

 ## Numeric operations on dimension arrays and dimensions

-Numeric operations on a `AbstractDimensionalArray` match base Julia as much as possible.
-Standard broadcasting and other type of operations across dimensional arrays typically perform as expected while still returning an `AbstractDimensionalArray` type with correct dimensions.
+Numeric operations on a `AbstractDimArray` match base Julia as much as possible.
+Standard broadcasting and other type of operations across dimensional arrays typically perform as expected while still returning an `AbstractDimArray` type with correct dimensions.

 In cases where you would like to do some operation on the dimension index, e.g. take the cosines of the values of the dimension `X` while still keeping the dimensional information of `X`, you can use the syntax:

 ```@example main
-DimensionalArray(cos, x)
+DimArray(cos, x)
 ```

 ## Referenced dimensions